RetroReversing/retroReversing/pages/SourceCode/RetailConsoleSourceCode.md

 The source code to Pokemon Silver and Gold were released as part of the Nintendo Leaks in early 2020.

 ---
+## Game Boy Advance
+The GBA was the first Nintendo portable to have most of its games written in the C language as compilers had finally become good enough to develop full retail games with.

+### Manic Miner
+{% include link-to-other-site.html url="https://illusion.64history.net/2022/manic-miner-gba-source" description="Manic Miner for the GBA full Source code" image="https://upload.wikimedia.org/wikipedia/en/3/31/Manic_miner_bugbyte.jpg" title="Manic Miner (GBA)"  %}

+---
 ## Nintendo Entertainment System
+Games for Nintendo's first console was almost exclusivly written in 6502 assembly language as anything higher level would simply be too slow due to early compilers producing less efficient code than human programmers.

 ### Magician
 {% include link-to-other-site.html url="https://github.com/makiten/Magician-NES" description="Source Code officially released by developers" image="https://upload.wikimedia.org/wikipedia/en/5/5d/Magician_Cover.jpg" title="Magician"  %}